Devendra-Mehra/Green-Dao-Demo/README.md

 It becomes difficult to manage when the code base becomes large and manual errors are more possible.

-##So how do we solve our problems?
+#### So how do we solve our problems?

 The solution to this is using `Data Access Objects` or DAOs.

-##And what is DAO or greenDao exactly?
+## And what is DAO or greenDao exactly :confused:?

 It is an open source Android ORM `(Object-Relational Mapping)` making development for SQLite databases easy

-##So the question is how do we start  ?
+## So the question is how do we start  ?

->Here is the app build using[greenDAO](http://greenrobot.org/greendao/)step by step for you to understand.
+>Here is the app build using [greenDAO](http://greenrobot.org/greendao/)step by step for you to understand.

-###Here is the list of thing to achieve our app.
+### Here is the list of thing to achieve our app.

 - [ ] Add Gradle dependency in app/build.gradle.